-• Information about the scoring of individual assignments are posted within the assignment.
-Initial Labs:

-During the first few weeks of the semester, your lab report will receive an initial score from an instructor, which you will be able to resubmit it to improve your score if you can take into account deficiencies indicated by your TA.
+- Information about the scoring of individual assignments is posted within each assignment.
+For you to be able to get credit for a mandatory lab assignment, you will need to accept the assignment on ICN.
+Failure to do this, may result in a zero or reduced credit for that assignment. - During the first few weeks of the semester, your lab report will receive an initial score from an instructor, which you will be able to resubmit it to improve your score if you can take into account deficiencies indicated by your TA.
 These regrades are done only for the first two labs.